 –according to their website.)

-Much more information on, domain names can be found at the Internet Corporation for Assigned Names and Numbers (ICANN) site, top level domains page:
+Much more information on, domain names can be found at the Internet Corporation for Assigned Names and Numbers (ICANN) site, Acronyms and Terms page:

 The Internet Assigned Numbers Authority (IANA) is responsible for international sites, and the country codes can be found: